BeardoMattix/Employee-Tracker/README.md

 * Install Node.js
 * Enter 'npm init' in command line
 * Enter 'npm i' in the command line to install dependencies
-* Enter 'node start' in the command line to run the application
+* Enter 'npm start' in the command line to run the application

 ## Future Development
 * Update the application to run using Sequelize instead of hard coding query statements.